Lagrangian uncertainty quantification and information inequalities for stochastic flows: Abstract

 \section{Abstract}

-We develop a systematic information-theoretic framework for quantification and mitigation of error in probabilistic Lagrangian (i.e., trajectory-based) predictions which are obtained from (Eulerian) vector fields generating the underlying dynamical system in a way which naturally applies in both deterministic and stochastic settings.
-This work is motivated by the desire to improve Lagrangian predictions in complex, multi-scale systems based on simplified, data-driven models.
-Here, discrepancies between probability measures $\mu$ and $\nu$ associated with the true dynamics and its approximation are quantified via so-called $\varphi$-divergencies, $\Df(\mu\|\nu)$, which are premetrics defined by a class of strictly convex functions $\varphi$.
-We derive general information bounds on the uncertainty in estimates, $\E^{\nu}[f]$, of `true' observables $\E^{\mu}[f]$ in terms of $\varphi$-divergencies; we then derive two distinct bounds on $\Df(\mu\|\nu)$ itself.
-First, an analytically tractable bound on $\Df(\mu\|\nu)$ is derived from differences between vector fields generating the true dynamics and its approximations.
-The second bound on $\Df(\mu\|\nu)$ is based on a difference of so-called {\it finite-time divergence rate} fields and it can be exploited within a computational framework to mitigate the error in Lagrangian predictions by tuning the fields of expansion rates obtained from simplified models.
-This new framework provides a systematic link between Eulerian (field-based) model error and the resulting uncertainty in Lagrangian (trajectory-based) predictions.
+We develop a systematic information-theoretic framework for quantification and mitigation of error in probabilistic Lagrangian (i.e., path-based) predictions which are obtained from dynamical systems generated by uncertain (Eulerian) vector fields.
+This work is motivated by the desire to improve Lagrangian predictions in complex dynamical systems based either on analytically simplified or data-driven models.
+We derive a hierarchy of general information bounds on uncertainty in estimates of statistical observables $\E^{\nu}[\ff]$, evaluated on trajectories of the approximating dynamical system, relative to the ``true'' observables $\E^{\mu}[\ff]$ in terms of certain $\varphi$-divergences, $\Df(\mu\|\nu)$, which quantify discrepancies between probability measures $\mu$ associated with the original dynamics and their approximations $\nu$.
+We then derive two distinct bounds on $\Df(\mu\|\nu)$ itself in terms of the Eulerian fields.
+This new framework provides a rigorous way for quantifying and mitigating uncertainty in Lagrangian predictions due to Eulerian model error.